temporalio/documentation/docs/typescript/logging.md

 Some important features of the [InjectedSinkFunction](https://typescript.temporal.io/api/interfaces/worker.InjectedSinkFunction) interface:

-- **Injected WorkflowInfo argument**: The first argument of a Sink function implementation will be a [`workflowInfo` object](https://typescript.temporal.io/api/interfaces/workflow.workflowinfo/) that containing useful metadata.
+- **Injected WorkflowInfo argument**: The first argument of a Sink function implementation is a [`workflowInfo` object](https://typescript.temporal.io/api/interfaces/workflow.workflowinfo/) that contains useful metadata.
 - **Primitive arguments only**: The remaining Sink function arguments are copied between the isolated vm and the Node.js environment.
-This limits the usage to primitive types such as `number`, `string`, `array` and `object`.
+This limits the usage to primitive types such as `number`, `string`, `array`, and `object`.
-- **No return value**: Sink functions may not return values to the Workflow in order to prevent breaking determinism.
+- **No return value**: To prevent breaking determinism, Sink functions cannot return values to the Workflow.

-#### Advanced: Performance Considerations and Non-blocking Sinks
+#### Advanced: Performance considerations and non-blocking Sinks

-Be aware that Sinks will take up part of the workflow execution time.
+Be aware that Sinks require part of the Workflow Execution time.

-- If you have a long running sink function, e.g. one tries to communicate with external services, you may start seeing workflow task timeouts.
+- If you have a long running sink function, such as one that tries to communicate with external services, you might start seeing workflow task timeouts.
-- The effect of this is multiplied when replaying long workflow histories because the workflow task timer starts when the first history page is delivered to the worker and the sink function will run every time the workflow is "activated".
+- The effect is multiplied when replaying long Workflow histories because the Workflow Task timer starts when the first history page is delivered to the Worker, and the Sink function runs every time the workflow is "activated."

-To work around blocking the workflow task you can send the errors asynchronously, e.g:
+To work around blocking the Workflow Task, you can send the errors asynchronously, such as in the following code.

 ```ts
 const sinks: InjectedSinks<LoggerSinks> = {